 Description/Update: The Maximum Rent activity allows for rents set at less than 30% of adjusted income.
 Maximum rents are \$465 per month for 1- and 2-bedroom units, and \$490 per month for 3- and 4-bedroom units, regardless of income.
-Income re-verifications are conducted biennially for these households.
 Households will have no time limit for ceiling rents, except for the over-income limitations set forth by the Housing Opportunity Through Modernization Act of 2016 (HOTMA).